Rope or sheet or halyard or . . . . .

-So here we go.
-There are loads of bits of string all over our boats and tall ships, but very few of them have “rope” in the name.
+The complexity is because there dozens or even hundreds of bits of string all over tall ships, but very few of them have “rope” in the name.
 There are halyards, sheets, brails, vangs, tricing lines, warps, whips and jackstays to mention but a few categories.
 Within each type there are lots of specific titles like jib topsail sheet, peak halyard, bunt lines and so on.

-Once you know the job a sheet does then the rest of the name describes where it acts.
+Once you know the job a rope does then the rest of the name describes where it acts.
 This sailing language helps define exactly what each rope does.
 So when someone says “the lazy staysail sheet has come off the clew” you would know where to look to find and re-attach it.
-(Clear as mud.)
+(Clear as mud, but to help you can learn about ropes on a Sailing Boat in our FREE Tall Ship Guide Book.)

-A detailed answer to How Many Ropes on a Boat?
+The easy bit is to list How Many Ropes on a Boat there are?

 1. The Bell Rope